 We welcome feedback from our patients and value your opinion about the care and services we provide for you.

-We have a dedicated Reception Manager who is always at hand to discuss any suggestions, feedback or concerns you may have.
+We have a dedicated Support Team Manager who is always at hand to discuss any suggestions, feedback or concerns you may have.
 You can speak to whomever you feel most comfortable – your GP, our Practice Manager or our Reception staff will be happy to help.

 In the majority of cases, concerns can be resolved quite easily.

 Discussions between you and your doctor or nurse are confidential.
 Where your care involves other members of our healthcare team or referral is required your information may be shared in support of that care.
 Do let us know if this is something you do not wish to take place.
 Please be assured we make every endeavour to ensure that matters you discuss are kept confidential.